jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CW 52B Disability support services
 Exempt income
-(1) An amount of income derived by or on behalf of a person or their carer is exempt income of the relevant person if the amount is paid by the Ministry of Health or a District Health Board for the purpose of the purchase of disability support services in relation to the person.
+(1) An amount of income derived by or on behalf of a person or their carer is exempt income of the relevant person if the amount is paid by Health New Zealand or the Māori Health Authority for the purpose of the purchase of disability support services in relation to the person.
 Meaning
-(2) In this section, disability support services has the meaning given in section 6(1) of the New Zealand Public Health and Disability Act 2000.
+(2) In this section, disability support services has the meaning given in section 4 of the Pae Ora (Healthy Futures) Act 2022.

 ### CW 53 Distributions from complying trusts
 To the extent to which section HC 20 (Distributions from complying trusts) applies to an amount that a person derives as a beneficiary of a trust, the amount is exempt income.